Okęcie incident: Main incident

 Late on 28 November 1980, the night before the team's departure from Warsaw for Italy, goalkeeper Józef Młynarczyk and forward Włodzimierz Smolarek, both of Widzew Łódź, left the Hotel Vera without permission.
 According to Smolarek they did this to get some dinner because they did not like the food at the hotel.
 They met a friend of Młynarczyk's, sports journalist Wojciech Zieliński, at the Adria nightclub.
 According to Andrzej Iwan, another member of the team, the main topic of conversation was Zieliński's estranged wife, who had been caught prostituting herself around Warsaw, and had since moved to Italy.
 Several Poland players knew her, and Młynarczyk had just been to Italy to play for Widzew Łódź against Juventus.
 According to Iwan, the journalist encouraged Młynarczyk to drink as they talked, hoping the goalkeeper might have news of her.
 Smolarek left the club around 02:00, but Młynarczyk and Zieliński stayed until about three hours later.

 A senior national team official, Colonel Roman Lisiewicz of the Polish Army, said he saw the goalkeeper and the journalist reach the hotel in a taxi soon after 05:00, but rather than going to his room Młynarczyk left again with Zieliński before returning around 07:00.
 Tired and hungover, Młynarczyk joined the rest of the players for breakfast, and according to Terlecki spent most of the meal getting worked up about possible managerial retribution.
 Młynarczyk was in such bad shape that he was unable to carry his own bags; Smolarek took them for him.
 Next to the team bus, one of Kulesza's assistants, Bernard Blaut, confronted Smolarek and told him Młynarczyk was to stay behind.

 Smolarek, Terlecki and two other Polish players – Zbigniew Boniek and Władysław Żmuda, both of Widzew Łódź – angrily objected and nearly came to blows with Blaut.
 Grzegorz Lato, one of the team's forwards, did not join the protest but later said he had not thought Młynarczyk drunk enough to warrant exclusion.
 The team eventually left without Terlecki or Młynarczyk.
 Terlecki, whose own car was on hand, drove himself and Młynarczyk to the airport, where the confrontation continued.

-Terlecki tried to stop the many pressmen at the airport from photographing Młynarczyk by running around, yelling, and snatching cameras and microphones from their hands.
+Terlecki attempted to prevent journalists at the airport from photographing Młynarczyk, taking cameras and microphones from some reporters during the confrontation.
 Meanwhile, the other players attempted to talk Kulesza around, telling him Młynarczyk had serious personal problems.
 Kulesza eventually relented and allowed the goalkeeper to travel with the team.